Graduate School Handbook Part 4 - Registration

 PGR4.2 Changes to registration, including suspension and extension

-PGR4.2.3R Where recommended by the FRDC, the Research Degrees Award Board may extend the PGR’s registration where there are acceptable reasons, presented with appropriate supporting evidence and a realistic timescale for completion.
+PGR4.2.3R Where recommended by the FRDC, the Research Degrees Award Board may extend the PGR’s registration where there are acceptable reasons, presented together with appropriate supporting evidence and a realistic timescale for completion.
+Until otherwise advised, there will be no requirement to supply supporting evidence for COVID-19 related circumstances, whether personal or professional.

 PGR4.3 Withdrawal of registration